top of page

 exciting test for him.

-A devoted member, Dan was President of the Art League of Nassau County from 1985 to 1987 and then spent twenty years as chair of Programs.
-The Art League honored Dan at our Holiday Dinner in 2013 for his dedication to art, to his students, and to the Art League of
+A devoted member, Dan was President of The Art League of Nassau County from 1985 to 1987 and then spent twenty years as chair of Programs.
+The Art League honored Dan at our Holiday Dinner in 2013 for his dedication to art, to his students, and to The Art League of Nassau County.

 bottom of page